Lifestyle inflation is the silent enemy of your goals

 To prevent lifestyle inflation, practice delayed gratification.
 Instead of buying everything you want right away, slow the process down.

 By simply delaying the rate at which you spend money, you will end up spending less and saving more.
-So don’t think that you have to sacrifice everything you want in life — you just have to wait.
+So don’t think that you have to sacrifice everything you want in life — you just have to be patient.

 How To Combat Lifestyle Inflation